DivyanshiRaghuwanshi/Intelligent-Research-Assistant--ResearchIQ/README.md

 FAISS is in-memory and has zero infrastructure overhead.
 For a single-session demo, it's perfectly appropriate.
 The architecture is modular enough that swapping FAISS for Pinecone or Weaviate would only require changing `rag_utils.py` — the rest of the system doesn't care.

-**Why two separate LLM instances at different temperatures?**
-Covered in the architecture section above.
-Short version: temperature=0 for fact extraction from documents, temperature=0.3 for conversational responses.
+**Why two separate LLM instances at different temperatures?** temperature=0 for fact extraction from documents, temperature=0.3 for conversational responses.
 Mixing these would compromise one or the other.

 ---